abhineet123/MTF/Config/ReadMe.md

 		Description:
 			path of the cfg file containing Struck parameters (typically Config/thirdparty.cfg)

-	 Parameter:	'strk_frameWidth'/'strk_frameHeight'
+	 Parameter:	'strk_resize_factor'
 		Description:
-			frame size for use during tracking; the input image is scaled to this size.
+			multiplicative factor by which the input image is scaled before being used for tracking.

 	 Parameter:	'strk_seed'
 		Description: